Flyers fall to their former goalie prospect as Panthers get payback

 Stolarz stopped 32 of the Flyers' 33 shots.
 He played 19 career games for the Flyers before being traded to the Oilers in 2019.

+"Stolie played a good game," Scott Laughton said.
+"We had a couple on our stick that probably should have went in the net, but they didn't and that's the result."

 The Flyers' last-ranked power play went 1 for 5.
-Brink's goal came with the Flyers' net emptied for the 6-on-4 advantage to make it 3-1.
+Brink's goal came with the Flyers' net emptied for the 6-on-4 advantage and made it 3-1.

 • The Flyers took costly penalties at the end of the first period when a scrum ensued following the buzzer.
 Brink and Cam York were hit with roughing infractions, while Matthew Tkachuk was the only Panther penalized.